Learn the principles of bronze conservation and the complexities of working with large objects for managers, carers and custodians

 Bronze conservation is a niche area and not something that you will necessarily have been given training for – even if you have studied conservation.

 I’m here to give you some peace of mind.
 I’m a seasoned bronze conservator and I can guide you as to what’s good practice and what’s not.

-I want you to use my experience to feel confident with bronze so that you can make good decisions and become a bronze champion!
+My aim is for you to feel confident with bronze so that you can make good decisions and become a bronze champion!

 In this course, you will be diving into the world of large bronze conservation and I’ll be your guide.

-I’ve created this course specifically for people who have responsibility for large bronzes.
+The course has been created specifically for people who have responsibility for large bronzes.
 You may not have a background in conservation, and you would like to feel more confident about the subject.
 Or, you’ve moved over from a different field of conservation and would like to broaden your knowledge of this area.